cpske/ISP/django/authentication.md

 accounts/reset/done/             [name='password_reset_complete']
 ```

-to use these views you must create a template for each in a folder named `templates/registration`.
+to use these views you must create a template for the view you want in a folder named `templates/registration`.
-The templates should have the same name as the view: the `login` view
+The templates should have the same name as the view name:
-expects a template named `login.html`.
+the `login` view expects a template named `login.html`.
 The login view encapsulates its data in a Form named `form`,
 so in your `login.html` template do something like this:
 {% raw %}
 ```html